JamesRagnar/audiobookshelf-api-swift/Documentation/interface_template.md

     }

-    // The expected response cases, whith the known body or error types. public static let responseCases: ResponseCases = [
+    // The expected response cases, with the known body or error types. public static let responseCases: ResponseCases = [

         200: .success(Response.self),